ps-copilot-sandbox/copilot-java-spring-boot/README.md

 # Creating a Java restful API with GitHub Copilot

+## Note

+Please refrain from merging branches.
+The main branch serves as the structure for a Spring Boot application, while each individual branch represents a specific app.
+These apps are developed based on the main branch and are crafted with the assistance of GitHub Copilot.

 ## Background

 We are going to create a restful API using Java and Spring Boot.
 We will use GitHub Copilot to help us write the code.
 The Api will be a simple CRUD application that will allow us to create, read, update and delete employees from a database.